Manual Therapy | MCAS & Hypermobility Research | Patient Advocacy

 unknown causes

 I love working with people whose health has been a medical mystery or who want to better understand and take care of their bodies using the simple tools that I can offer.
-The goal is to live with more of the best we have.
+The goal is to bring to life the best we have available; this world needs everyone at their best, and you deserve potent, investigative, individualized support.

 The core of my focus as a patient advocate is the conditions around which my own health experience centers--hypermobility conditions, neurovascular compression syndromes, craniocervical instability, mast cell activation syndrome.
 In exploring these areas toward finding answers as to how to keep balance and health for myself, never fully knowing what's relevant and what's not--(how could one?)--I come across a lot in the EDS/HSD and related worlds.
 I can't promise what I have to offer will be relevant, but if you suspect it might be I'm here to outline for you what I've learned, help you see what might help your own cause, and together find the list of providers, fields, or information I'm aware of that might be most likely to be pertinent.